write-the-docs-quorum/quorum-meetups/zoom-coordinator-guide.md

 On that note, here's our agenda for tonight (listed in [Eastern/Pacific] times):

-7:00 to 7:10 - Social networking time and icebreaker activities
+7:00 to 7:10 - Announcements and icebreakers

-7:10 to 7:15 - Announcements

-7:15 to 7:45 - Presentation and Q&A
+7:10 to 8:00 - Presentation and Q&A

-7:45 to 8:00 - Breakout rooms by meetup - We'll use Zoom breakout rooms to have people meet with their local meetup organizers to say hi to other people in their area.
+8:00 to 8:30 - Breakout rooms by meetup - We'll use Zoom breakout rooms to have people meet with their local meetup organizers to say hi to other people in their area.
 Local meetup organizers will use that time to talk about local job openings, future meetups, and connect in a smaller group format.
 Even if you're not an official member of the meetup, you're welcome to stay and join one of the breakout rooms to connect with other attendees.
 ```

 ## Tips for running the actual Zoom call